RohanAlexander/telling_stories_with_data/_book/98-assessment 11.md

 - Your paper must have the following sections: title, name/s, and date, abstract, introduction, data, model, results, discussion, and references.
 - You are welcome to use appendices for supporting, but not critical, material.
 Your discussion must include sub-sections on weaknesses and next steps.
 - In your report you must provide a link to a GitHub repo that fully contains your analysis.
 Your code must be entirely reproducible, documented, and readable.
 Your repo must be well-organized and appropriately use folders.
 - Graphs and tables must be of a high standard.
-Graphs and tables should be well formatted and report ready.
+Graphs and tables should be well formatted and report-ready.
 They should be clean and digestible.
 Furthermore, you should label and describe each table/figure.
 - When you discuss the dataset (in the data section) you should make sure to discuss (at least):
     - Its key features, strengths, and weaknesses generally.
     - A discussion of the questionnaire - what is good and bad about it?